kelloggm/cs-490-website/hw6.md

 ### HW6a: Mutation Testing (Python)

 <p>
-You mutation testing tool will take the form of a Python program called
+Your mutation testing tool will take the form of a Python program called
 <tt>mutate.py</tt>.
 Your <tt>mutate.py</tt> accepts two command line
 arguments: first, the name of a Python source program to mutate; second,